 Wellness and Community Outreach (WCO)

-The Office of Wellness and Community Outreach provides educational programs on campus and individual support to students, including referrals to community providers and resources.
-The Manager of Wellness and Community Outreach advises the Community Health Resource Center (CHRC), is the liaison for the Student Health Center and serves as the administrator for the student health insurance carrier.
+The Office of Wellness and Community Outreach provides individual coaching and educational programs on campus and online.
+Services include referrals to community providers and resources.
+The Manager of Wellness and Community Outreach is the liaison for the Student Health Center and the administrator for the Mills/Kaiser Permanente Student Health Plan.
+She also advises the Community Health Resource Center (CHRC), a student-run organization concerned with sexual and reproductive health that provides peer advice and resources to students.

-Check the Mills College website online for additional information about the Wellness and Community Outreach office in the Division of Student Life and Student Health Plan.
+Check the Mills College website online for additional information about Wellness and Community Outreach in the Division of Student Life as well as the Student Health Plan and the Student Health Center.

 Visit Wellness and Community Outreach and Counseling and Psychological Services in the Cowell Building or call 510.430.2130 for more information.